A Level-Set Immersed Boundary Method for Reactive Transport in Complex Topologies with Moving Interfaces: Problem Formulation

 \subsection{Level Set Representation of Evolving Reactive Interface}

 Accurately formulating and tracking the motion of an interface in reactive transport modeling at the pore-scale is critical to capture mass fluxes across a reactive and moving interface.
 The Level-set method \cite{osher1988fronts} is a powerful approach to attain this objective, although mass losses associated with the nonconservative nature of LS formulation require a very fine grid near the interface.
-The GCIBM treatment of the boundary conditions preserves the discontinuous nature of the variables across the solid-fluid interface in a sharp manner.
+Recently, a number of studies have developed methods to capture local mass conservation in LS methods~\cite{Jettestuen2021-wy, Ge2018-eq}.
+The ghost cell immersed boundary method (GCIBM) treatment of the boundary conditions preserves the discontinuous nature of the variables across the solid-fluid interface in a sharp manner.
 Such features are critical in applications where the mass, heat or momentum boundary layer is thin and comparable to the support thickness of the smoothed delta function used in diffuse interface methods.

 The level-set method describes the interface, $\Gamma_{ {\mbox{IB}}}$, as the zero-level contour of a higher dimensional function $\phi$.
 For practical reasons, the level-set function is defined as the signed distance function from the interface $\Gamma_{ {\mbox{IB}}}$.
 Specifically, $\phi$ is equal to the minimum distance between each point in the domain and the interface, where such a distance is negative or positive if the points belong to the solid or fluid subdomains, respectively,